Wizkiller96/WizBot/docs/jsons-explained.md

 ## Database

-Nadeko saves all settings and data in the database file `NadekoBot.db`, located in:
+WizBot saves all settings and data in the database file `WizBot.db`, located in:

 - Windows (Updater): `system/data` (can be easily accessed through the `Data` button on the updater)
-- Windows (Source), Linux and OSX: `nadekobot/output/data/NadekoBot.db`
+- Windows (Source), Linux and OSX: `wizbot/output/data/WizBot.db`

 In order to open it you will need [SQLite Browser](http://sqlitebrowser.org/).

-*NOTE: You don't have to worry if you don't have the `NadekoBot.db` file, it gets automatically created once you successfully run the bot for the first time.*
+*NOTE: You don't have to worry if you don't have the `WizBot.db` file, it gets automatically created once you successfully run the bot for the first time.*

 **To make changes to the database on windows:**

 - Shut your bot down.
-- Copy the `NadekoBot.db` file to someplace safe.
+- Copy the `WizBot.db` file to someplace safe.
 (Back up)
 - Open it with SQLite Browser.
 - Go to the **Browse Data** tab.
 - Click on the **Table** drop-down list.